NoahSP21/ForgetMeNot/README.md

 This branch also contains the project documentation, including diagrams and other supporting materials used during the design and development of the application.

-<h3>Backend Branch</h3>

-The latest version of the Backend branch contains the complete project.
-It includes the backend services as well as a compiled production build of the frontend, which is served from the static resources directory.